 III.
-Supervision received 4+ hours/week
+Supervision received 3+ hours/week

-- Individual supervision
+- Individual supervision (2 hours per week)

-- Didactic group supervision (Training Case Conference)

-- Case distribution and Peer Case Consultation
+- Case distribution, group supervision, case discussions, peer case consultation

 - Supervision of group counselling

 - Goal-setting and evaluation meetings

-Note: the student in the Indigenous practicum student stream will receive supervision with the IMHW Associate Director and with the IMHW team members, as well as participate in all the regular supervision activities as noted above.
+Note: the student in the Indigenous practicum student stream will receive supervision with the Equity Associate Director and/or the IMHW team members, as well as participate in all the regular supervision activities as noted above.